Weather forecast on Opera homepage

 Opera

-If you use it Opera web browser and you have upgraded to the latest version, you can add a new weather forecast widget.
-The widget will appear on each new tab you open.
+If you use it Opera web browser and you have upgraded to the latest version, you can add a new one with Weather Forecast.
+The widget will appear in every news which you open.

-1. Launch the Opera web browser, update it to the latest version, type in the address bar opera: // flags and press the Enter key.
-A complex configuration page called "Experiments" will open.
+1. Launch the Opera web browser, update it to the latest version, type in the address bar opera: // flags and press Enter.
+The advanced configuration page called “Experiments” will open.

 3. To enable the Weather widget in Opera browser, select "Enabled" from the drop-down box.